Uri Zvi Greenberg: Literary career

+In his poems and articles, he warned of the fate in store for the Jews of the Diaspora.
+After the Holocaust, he mourned the fact that his terrible prophecies had come true.

 Political activism

-In 1930, Greenberg joined the Revisionist camp, representing the Revisionist movement at several Zionist congresses and in Poland.
-After the 1929 Hebron massacre, he became more militant.
-With Abba Ahimeir and Yehoshua Yeivin, he founded Brit HaBirionim, a clandestine, self-declared fascist faction of the Revisionist movement which adopted an activist policy of violating British mandatory regulations.
-In the early 1930s, the members of Brit Habirionim group disrupted a British-sponsored census, sounded the shofar in prayer at the Western Wall despite a British prohibition, held a protest rally when a British colonial official visited Tel Aviv, and tore down Nazi flags from German offices in Jerusalem and Tel Aviv.
-When the British arrested hundreds of its members the organization effectively ceased to exist.
+Greenberg predicted and warned in the decades before, of the coming destruction of European Jewry.
+He believed that the Holocaust was a "tragic but almost inevitable outcome of Jewish indifference to their destiny."
+He became more militant after the 1929 Hebron massacre and joined the Revisionist camp in 1930, representing the movement at several World Zionist Congresses, and in Poland.
+He founded Brit HaBirionim with Abba Ahimeir and Yehoshua Yeivin, a faction of the Revisionist movement, which adopted an activist policy of violating British mandatory regulations.
+Members of the group disrupted a British-sponsored census in the early 1930s, sounded the shofar in prayer at the Western Wall despite a British prohibition, held a protest rally when a British colonial official visited Tel Aviv, and tore down Nazi flags from German offices in Jerusalem and Tel Aviv.
+The British arrested hundreds of its members and the organization effectively ceased to exist.

-He believed that the Holocaust was a 'tragic but almost inevitable outcome of Jewish indifference to their destiny.'
-As early as 1923, Greenberg "envisioned and warned of the destruction of European Jewry."

-Following Israeli independence in 1948, he joined Menachem Begin's Herut movement.
-In 1949, he was elected to the first Knesset.
-He lost his seat in the 1951 elections.
-After the Six-Day War he joined the Movement for Greater Israel, which advocated Israeli sovereignty over the West Bank.
+Following Israeli independence in 1948, Greenberg joined Menachem Begin's Herut movement.
+He was elected to the first Knesset, but lost his seat in the two years later.
+After the Six-Day War, he joined the Movement for Greater Israel, which advocated Israeli sovereignty over Judea and Samaria.
+Scholar Dan Tamir considers Greenberg's ideology among the most prominent historical examples of "Hebrew fascism."